vanity-alaya/vanity-alaya.github.io/README.md

 Vanity-Alaya uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate addresses.

-The keystore file is encrypted with a AES-128-CTR cipher using the BKDF2-SHA256 derivation function with 65536 hashing rounds.

 ## Performance

 For some reason, the performance of Vanity-Alaya can vary a lot from a browser to another.